SDS logo

 While there are many causes of chronic bad breath (including diet, sinus issues, or gastrointestinal problems), an infected tooth tends to have a few unique markers.
 Watch for the following:

-1. Persistent, Foul Odor
+1. Persistent, Foul Odour

 2. Tooth Pain or Sensitivity